 About the Schafer Center

-The Schafer Center is run in cooperation with the Department of Psychological Sciences at Case Western Reserve University.
-Qualified graduate students administer testing and assist with Learning Center functions.
+The Schafer Center is run in cooperation with the Department of Psychological Sciences at Case Western Reserve University and Kent State University.
+Qualified graduate students administer testing and assist with Schafer Center functions.
 This arrangement helps keep costs manageable, and also ensures that all testing methods and procedures comply with the rigorous demands of the APA-approved clinical psychology program.